AndreProenza/Football-Leaks/Stage1/README.md

 ### Tips

 There are in total 5 hidden secrets in the provided artifacts.
-The secrets were hidden using some of the techniques that were introduced in the theory classes about file forensics and steganography.
+The secrets were hidden using some of the techniques about file forensics and steganography.

 ---